 The GILTI provisions require the Company to include in its U.S. income tax return any foreign subsidiary earnings in excess of an allowable return on the foreign subsidiary's tangible assets.
-The Company recorded no additional income tax expense as a result of GILTI for the year ended March 31, 2019.
-This was primarily the result of the impact of the loss on sale of a foreign subsidiary during the current year.
-The Company has elected to account for GILTI tax in the period in which it is incurred, and therefore has not provided any deferred tax impacts of GILTI in its consolidated financial statements for the years ended March 31, 2019 and 2018.
+The Company recorded \$525,000 and \$0 additional income tax expense as a result of GILTI for the years ended March 31, 2020 and 2019, respectively.
+The Company has elected to account for GILTI tax in the period in which it is incurred, and therefore has not provided any deferred tax impacts of GILTI in its consolidated financial statements for the years ended March 31, 2020 and 2019.

 The BEAT provisions in the Tax Reform Act eliminate the deduction of certain base-erosion payments made to related foreign corporations, and impose a minimum tax if greater than regular tax.
-The BEAT tax had no impact on the Company's consolidated financial statements for the years ended March 31, 2019 and 2018.
+The BEAT tax had no impact on the Company's consolidated financial statements for the years ended March 31, 2020 and 2019

 The FDII provisions of the Act provide an incentive to domestic corporations in the form of a lower tax rate on income derived from tangible and intangible products and services in foreign markets.
 This lower tax rate is accomplished via an additional tax deduction based on a percentage of qualifying sales.
-The FDII deduction provided the Company an additional tax benefit of \$945,000 in the year ended March 31, 2019.
+The FDII deduction provided the Company an additional tax benefit of \$1,029,000 and \$945,000 in the years ended March 31, 2020 and 2019, respectively.